 Key points for selected education occupations

-- In 2014, there were approximately 116,000 persons employed in the selected education occupations, representing 6.1% of national employment (Figure 9.6.1)
+- In 2015, there were approximately 120,000 persons employed in the selected education occupations, representing 6.1% of national employment.

-As the economy recovers, the ability to attract persons with science and maths skills into teaching may become more challenging given that such skills are also in demand in other sectors (e.g. financial).
+Although no shortage of teachers has been identified overall, (in May 2016, there were 460 job ready job seekers with third level qualifications), issues continue to exist in relation to sourcing teachers (in both second and third level) with a high level of expertise in specific fields, such as science and mathematics.
+As the economy recovers, the ability to attract persons with science and maths skills into teaching may become more challenging given that such skills are also in demand in other sectors (e.g. IT, financial).